 - Practice acceptance of yourself and others to become less faultfinding – a tall order for codependents and distancers.

 - Stop reacting.
-This can be a challenge, because our nervous system is used to reacting automatically.
-It often entails being able to identify your triggers, unhook the causes of them, and learning to self-soothe – all which is hard to do on your own.
-Listen to some Youtube exercises and read 10 tips on self-nurturing.
+This can be a challenge because our nervous system is used to reacting automatically.
+It often entails being able to identify your triggers, unhook the causes of them, and learn to self-soothe – all of which is hard to do on your own.
+Listen to a Self-Love Meditation regularly. and read tips on self-nurturing

 Pursuers need to become more responsible for themselves and distancers more responsible to their partners.
+Anxious types must learn to go slow in dating.
+Distancers need to uncover their vulnerability, honor their need for love, set boundaries verbally, and learn to receive.
 The result is a more secure interdependent relationship, rather than a codependent relationship or solitude with a false sense of self-sufficiency.

 Similarly, people in therapy often fear becoming dependent upon their therapist and leave when they begin to feel a little better.
-This is when their dependency fears arise and should be addressed – the same fears that keep them from having secure attachments in relationships and propels them to seek someone avoidant.
+When dependency fears arise, they should be addressed.
+They’re the same fears that keep them from having secure attachments in relationships and propel them to seek someone avoidant.
 In fact, good therapy provides a secure attachment to allow people to grow and become more autonomous, not less.
-Herein lays the paradox: We can be more independent when we’re dependent on someone else – provided it’s a secure attachment.
-This is another reason why it’s hard to change on your own or in an insecure relationship without outside support.
+Herein lies the paradox: In a secure relationship, We can be more dependent and intimate when we’re autonomous and more independent when we’re dependent on someone else.
+This is another reason why it’s hard to change on your own without therapy and outside support.

 Suggested reading on attachment: